SvetlinZarev/libscd/README.md

 Version 0.5 contains breaking changes:

-* The SCD40 and SCD41 sensors are exposed via common type - SCD4x.
-The old
-  structures are no longer available.
+* The SCD4x family of sensors are exposed via common type - SCD4x.
+The old structures are no longer available.
 * The `scd40` crate feature is renamed to `scd4x`
 * SCD4x use `HPa` instead of `Pa` for setting/getting the ambient pressure